shown in other instead.

 Startup Command-Line Options

-To launch the Unigine executable file, it is necessary to specify a number of required options on its start-up.
-They control what rendering API to use, what resolution to set for Unigine window, where resources for initializing the engine are stored, etc. These parameters are either set in the browser or manually via the command line.
+Startup command-line options can be specified on the UNIGINE executable file launching.
+These options control what rendering API to use, what resolution to set for Unigine window, where resources for initializing the engine are stored, etc. The options are either set in UNIGINE SDK Browser or manually via the command line.

-The syntax of command-line options is as follows: the full name of the binary executable (32- or 64-bit, development or production version) is specified first and then the start-up options.
+The syntax of command-line options is as follows: the full name of the binary executable (64-bit development or production version) is specified first and then the start-up options.

 main_* -command argument